Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Tuning Protocol

-To automatically detect and analyze the diamonds, the data is first filtered by taking the logarithm of the current and applying a mask based on the preset binary threshold used to determine the source-drain voltage range.
-This results in an image where each pixel corresponds to one of two distinct values.
-With a suitable binary threshold, all points within the diamond regions correspond to one value, and all points outside correspond to the other.
+To automate the detection and analysis of Coulomb diamonds, the data is first filtered by taking the logarithm of the current and applying a mask based on a preset binary threshold.
+This results in an image where each pixel corresponds to one of two distinct values, separating the low conductance diamond regions from the high conductance regions outside the diamonds.
 A Gaussian blur is then applied to the image in order to smooth the edges and reduce noise.
-The image is segmented by a horizontal line going through the diamond midpoints, and a Hough transform is performed on each of the two segments to detect the diamond edges.
-The dimensions and slopes of the edges are estimated, and slopes from the two image segments that correspond to parallel edges within a single diamond are averaged.
-Fits to the diamonds are plotted based on the intersection points of their edges.
-Figure~\ref{fig:diamonds}~\textbf{(b)} shows the detected diamonds overlaid on $\log(|I_{SD}|)$, highlighting the clarity in distinguishing the diamond shapes when using the logarithm of the current.
-A slight misalignment in the detected diamond intersection points can mainly be attributed to the low resolution of the image used; a voltage sweep with finer spacing would yield higher resolution and thus more accurate lines detected by the Hough transform.
-The fits also vary slightly depending on the choice of the binary threshold.
+The image is segmented by the horizontal line corresponding to zero source-drain bias, and a Hough transform is performed on each of the two halves to detect the lines corresponding to diamond edges.
+For each diamond, we average the slopes for each pair of edges with the same sign of slope.
+From the intersections of opposite-sign edges we extract the diamond vertices, from which we obtain the diamond width in $V_P$ and half-height in $V_{SD}$ used to calculate $\alpha$ and the capacitances.
+Figure~\ref{fig:diamonds}~\textbf{(b)} shows the detected diamond edges overlaid on $\log(|I_{SD}|)$, highlighting the clarity in distinguishing the diamond shapes when using the logarithm of the current.
+A slight misalignment in the intersection points of the detected edges with respect to the underlying data may be due to the low resolution of the image; a voltage sweep with finer spacing should yield higher resolution and more accurate line detection by the Hough transform.
+Accuracy is also dependent on the choice of binary threshold; in practice we choose a threshold that robustly separates the blockade regions from the conducting regions.